Importance sampling for option pricing with feedforward neural networks: Introduction

-Section \ref{sec:IS} contains a detailed study of the importance sampling problem, where we aim to minimize the variance of $F(X) Z_{h}^{-1}$ w.r.t. $\PP_{h}$ by approximating the optimal drift $h$ with a feedforward neural network.
-Theorem \ref{thm:densityapprox} proves that the functional $V \from H \to \re_{+}$ which needs to be minimized is, under suitable generic assumptions, continuous and admitting a minimizer $h^{*} \in H$, which can be approximated, up to an isometry, arbitrarily well by feedforward neural networks.
+Section~\ref{sec:IS} contains a detailed study of the importance sampling problem, where we aim to minimize the variance of $F(X) Z_{h}^{-1}$ w.r.t. $\PP_{h}$ by approximating the optimal drift $h$ with a feedforward neural network.
+Theorem~\ref{thm:densityapprox} proves that the functional $V \from H \to \re_{+}$ which needs to be minimized is, under suitable generic assumptions, continuous and admitting a minimizer $h^{*} \in H$, which can be approximated, up to an isometry, arbitrarily well by feedforward neural networks.
 Here, we not only prove convergence to the optimal drift $h^{*}$, but we moreover show that the corresponding Radon--Nikod\'{y}m densities converge to $Z_{h^{*}}$.
-To this end, we prove that feedforward neural networks induce equivalent probability measures, whose densities with respect to the original measure converge in $L^{p}$-spaces, see Lemma \ref{lem:density}.
-Moreover, Subsection \ref{subsec:UATGR} contains a discussion of a classical importance sampling approach that utilizes results from the theory of large deviations, where we show that feedforward neural networks can be employed to solve the corresponding variational problem which appears in this approach.
-Let us note that, while the results from Sections \ref{sec:CMspace} and \ref{sec:ffn} are applied to importance sampling in Section \ref{sec:IS}, they are also of independent interest.
+To this end, we prove that feedforward neural networks induce equivalent probability measures, whose densities with respect to the original measure converge in $L^{p}$-spaces, see Lemma~\ref{lem:density}.
+Moreover, Subsection~\ref{subsec:UATGR} contains a discussion of a classical importance sampling approach that utilizes results from the theory of large deviations, where we show that feedforward neural networks can be employed to solve the corresponding variational problem which appears in this approach.
+Let us note that, while the results from Sections~\ref{sec:CMspace} and~\ref{sec:ffn} are applied to importance sampling in Section~\ref{sec:IS}, they are also of independent interest.

-Finally, Section \ref{sec:simulation} contains a numerical study, where we consider arithmetic Asian call options $F$ that are written on a basket of assets which are modeled by several multivariate asset price models.
-We provide simulation results for multivariate versions of the Black--Scholes, Heston, $3/2$ and Stein \& Stein models, and also show simulation results for a barrier option.
-To conclude, we summarize our findings and give an outlook on future work in Section \ref{sec:conclusion}.
+Section~\ref{sec:simulation} contains a comprehensive numerical study pricing path-dependent European options for asset price models that incorporate factors such as changing business activity, knock-out barriers, dynamic correlations, and high-dimensional baskets.
+To conclude, we summarize our findings and give an outlook on future work in Section~\ref{sec:conclusion}.
 The appendix contains a brief glimpse at the theory of Gaussian measures and collects the proofs of all results.